shivdeepak/timetravel/README.md

 At a high-level your goal is to do two things to this existing codebase:

 1. Change the storage backend to sqlite, and persist the data across turning off and on the server.
-2. Add the time travel component so we can easily look up the state of each records at different timesteps.
+2. Add the time travel component so we can easily look up the state of each record at different timesteps.

 The sections below outline these two objectives in more detail.
 You may use whatever libraries and tools you like to achieve this even as far as building this in an entirely different language.